Ismael Casas

-Ismael Casas Casado (born 7 March 2001) is a Spanish footballer who plays as a right back for Cypriot club AEK Larnaca FC.
+Ismael Casas Casado (born 7 March 2001) is a Spanish footballer who plays as a right back for Serbian SuperLiga club IMT.

 Club career

 Born in Linares, Jaén, Andalusia, Casas joined Málaga CF's youth setup in July 2013, from CD Almidas Cástulo.
 He made his senior debut with the reserves on 2 September 2018, starting in a 1–3 away loss against Marbella FC.

 Casas finished his first senior season with 27 appearances, as his side suffered relegation.
 He made his professional debut on 17 August 2019, starting in a 1–0 away win against Racing de Santander.

 On 11 July 2020, Casas renewed his contract with Málaga until 2023.
 On 9 June 2022, he left the club to join compatriot José Luis Oltra at Cypriot club AEK Larnaca FC.